dipdowel/cores/README.md

 ```
 Then open a new terminal and run `cores --help` to verify the installation.

+## Prebuilt binaries
+Prebuilt binaries for some platforms are available on https://codument.com/cores/

 ## Use cases
 - Enable or disable individual CPU cores to manage power consumption or heat generation.